Continuing Education Workshops

-The Municipal Inland Wetlands Agency Comprehensive Training Program is a free online course designed to instruct and guide agency members and staff about their roles and responsibilities under the Connecticut Inland Wetlands and Watercourses Act (IWWA).
+The Municipal Inland Wetlands Agency Comprehensive Training Program is a free online course custom built to allow municipal inland wetlands agencies and their staff to meet the regulatory and training requirements of the Connecticut Inland Wetlands and Watercourses Act (IWWA).
+The course instructs and guides agency members and staff about their roles and responsibilities under the IWWA.

 The course fulfills the requirement pursuant to Connecticut General Statutes (CGS) section 22a-42(d) that at least one member of the inland wetlands agency or staff of the agency be a person who has completed the comprehensive training program.
 The online course also fulfills the training requirement for duly authorized agents pursuant to CGS section 22a-42a(c)(2).

 The training program is not limited to municipal officials, and DEEP encourages participation by anyone interested in learning about the IWWA, the municipal inland wetlands agency permitting process, the functions and values of inland wetlands and watercourses, habitat enhancement and restoration techniques, and more!

 Update - October 1, 2020 The training program registration platform is temporarily suspended while the DEEP transitions to a new Learning Management System (LMS).
 Current students are not affected by this change.
 Individuals who want to register for the training program should periodically view this web page for an update regarding reactivation of the registration platform.

 Continuing education workshops provide an opportunity for municipal inland wetlands agency members and staff to complement their knowledge with additional training.
 Workshop offerings consist of a legal and administrative updates program, and technical field oriented classes.
 Municipal inland wetlands agencies are notified as programs are scheduled.